Skip to content

 Terminal window

-jackin workspace add monorepo \
+jackin workspace create monorepo \

 --workdir /workspace \